pmndrs/gltfjsx/readme.md

   --version           Show version number                 [boolean]
 ```

 You need to be set up for asset loading and the GLTF has to be present in your /public folder.
 This tools loads it, creates look-up tables of all the objects and materials inside, and writes out a JSX graph, which you can now alter comfortably.
+It will not change or alter your files in any way otherwise.

 A typical result will look like this: